ehsong/ehsong.github.io/_pages/talks.md

 - March 29-31, 2023 [From the “Workshop of the World” to “Systemic Rival”?
 International China Narratives in Politics and Economics since 1945, Bundeskanzler-Helmut-Schmidt-Stiftung (BKHS), Hamburg Germany](https://www.helmut-schmidt.de/en/)
 Organized in partnership with Africa Policy Research Institute (APRI); German Institute for Global and Area Studies (GIGA); Mercator Institute for China Studies (MERICS); Kissinger Institute on China and the United States
    * Presenter, "Changing China Narratives in South Korea"

+- May 2, 2023 "US Allies and Taiwan", European Council on Foreign Relations, Berlin Germany
+   * Participant (Roundtable)

 - June 25-26, 2023 Workshop: The Personalization of Executive Power - Conceptual, Theoretical and Empirical Perspectives.
 German Institute for Global and Area Studies, Hamburg DE
   * Discussant